iLPdev/discMapper/README.md

 [![Status Ventis][status-ventis]][andivionian-status-classifier] ![Travis (.com) branch](https://img.shields.io/travis/com/iLPdev/discMapper/develop?style=flat)

-discMapper is under active development.
+- **Current Project State**: discMapper is under active development.
 The application can be used, but may be unstable.
+- **Current Release**: [v0.3.1-beta](https://github.com/iLPdev/discMapper/releases/tag/v0.3.1-beta) provides hotfix for automated update feature.

-We are in dire need of beta testing prior to moving forward with the v1.0.0 release.
+- **What's Next:** We are in need of beta testing prior to moving forward with the v1.0.0 release.

 **[^Top](#table-of-contents)**